vandana1302238/Assignment_S12/README.md

 # Problem Statement
 To train a custom YOLOV3 model.
 Here, I have chosen to detect dent and scratches in a car.
-So the annotations have been done using the given tool and created in yolov3 format. the total number of classes are 2.
+So the annotations have been done using the given tool and created in yolov3 format. the total number of classes are 2. its trained for 500 epochs.

 # File Structure